defenseunicorns/uds-docs/src/content/docs/tutorials/deploy-with-ambient.md

 ```

 :::note
 Authservice Clients are currently not supported in Ambient mode.
 As a result, the SSO configuration above was removed.
+You can track the status of this feature [here](https://github.com/defenseunicorns/uds-core/issues/1200).
 :::

 Save your changes and re-apply the Package Custom Resource.